slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."
 -- Ernest Hemingway*

 > *"No matter what he does, every person on earth plays a central role in the history of the world.
-And normally he doesn't know it."
+And normally he doesn’t know it."
 -- Paulo Coelho*

 > *"You will earn the respect of all if you begin earning the respect of yourself."